wxsd-sales/collab-room-macro/README.md

 # Collab Room Macro
 This is a Webex Device Macro which controls other Webex Devices.
 It monitors the call status of a primary Webex Device in a room and automatically adds the secondary devices to the same meeting.

-This macro uses the Globla Macro Messaging (GMM) library for its communication:
+This macro uses the Global Macro Messaging (GMM) library for its communication:

 There are two ways this macro can be deployed: